 Working for Families

-- Lower prescription costs by cutting out the middle person
+- Continue to fight to lower prescription costs by cutting out the middle person

 - Provide better protection for our elderly in reducing infectious diseases

 - Assist “sandwich couples” in juggling kids with aging parents

 We have made progress to improve the business climate by reducing taxes, overreaching regulations, and lowering workforce participation rates.
 I am fighting inflation by putting more money in your pocket by reducing personal income tax and eliminate the extra gas tax.

 - Continue to phase out state income tax for families to save and invest more

 - Advocated to eliminate reformulated gas saving over $.30 per gallon

 - Support business-friendly policies to increase workforce participation

 - Help reduce re-employment constraints such as childcare and elderly care for families to return to work and to assist employers in attracting the best talent